feazeyu/semestral/Docs/Developer_Documentation.md

 After providing a spell to cast, calling the Cast(SpellInfo spell) method checks the cooldown, the resources and then casts the spell by instantiating the prefab in your provided SpellInfo.

+#### Entity public fields

+resources - Dictionary of ResourceTypes - Resource pairs

+spellCooldowns - Dictionary of SpellInfo and Times.
+Times are stored as seconds from the running of the game.

+castingPosition - transform of where to instantiate spells

+castingRotationReference - transform whose rotation is inherited by spells

+#### Entity methods

+GetResourceComponents() - finds all child gameobjects and/or components attached to the entity gameobject of the type Resource and loads them into the resources dictionary

+Cast(SpellInfo spell) - Checks if the cooldown has passed and if the entity has enough resources to cast the spell, if so, instantiate it at castingPosition with the rotation of castingRotationReference

 ### Player Controller

 PlayerController.cs is a sample player controller that assumes you're going to be using the new input system for Unity in Event mode, calling the OnMove, OnLook and OnAttack events correspondingly.

+#### Player Controller public fields

+mainCamera - Camera object used for mouse calculations, if unassigned the scene's main camera is used.

+weaponRotationHandler - Script used to handle the aiming of the weapon

+weapon - Weapon script

+flipOnAimLeft - should the sprite get flipped when aiming to the left of the player?

+#### Player Controller public methods

+OnMOve(), OnLook(), OnAttack() - Callbacks for corresponding actions

 ### Abilities